sabhiram/sublime-clipboard-diff/README.md

 3. Small bugfixes in helper functions which were never tested
 4. More tests to validate the above

-#### 1.2.0 - Future Release
+#### 1.0.0 - Initial Release

-1. Add external diff tool
+1. Implements basic diff feature
-2. ...
-What would **you** like to see?

-## TODO

-1. Document how we can go about binding a custom key to running tests for a particular package / plugin.

-2. Figure out how to hook up auto code coverage to this
+2. Adds simple tests for plugin functionality
+3. Ready for package control deployment